PoliJun/dappazon/notes/NOTES.md

 ## Emit Event

 Emitting an event in Solidity is a way to notify the front-end application that something has happened on the blockchain.
 It is a way to communicate from the smart contract to the front-end application.

+## block.timestamp

+`block.timestamp` is a global variable in Solidity that gives the current block timestamp as a Unix timestamp (seconds since the Unix epoch).